 CBD will offer a grants info session and workshop Thursday, Feb 25, 3:30-5:00, in the Airport Lounge You are strongly encouraged to attend the workshop prior to submitting your application.
-You are also encouraged to speak with a CBD Steering Committee member, CBD director or the assistant director prior to submitting your proposal.
+You are also encouraged to speak with a CBD steering committee member, CBD director or the assistant director prior to submitting your proposal.

 How to Apply for Funding